ocstringham/oliverstringham/content/research/biological_invasions/index.md

 author: Oliver Stringham
 date: "2019-07-02"
 draft: false
-excerpt: "Invasive species cause ecological, economic damage, and can even endanger human health.
-Biological Invasions are compartmentalized into discrete stages.
-My research focuses on the earliest stages of biological invasions: transport, introduction, and establishment.
-In particular, I explore the consequences of the wildlife trade as a source of new invasive species.
-I seek to answer questions such as: what makes certain species more common in the trade?
-Why are certain species of exotic pets released into the environment over others?
-In addition, I explore theoretical underpinnings of non-native establishments."
+excerpt: "Invasive species cause ecological and economic damage, and can even endanger human health.
+Biological invasions unfold in discrete stages, and my research focuses on the earliest of these: transport, introduction, and establishment.
+I explore the consequences of the wildlife and plant trade as a pathway for new invasive species, asking what makes certain species more common in trade, why some exotic pets are released into the environment over others, and how regulatory gaps let invasive plants and pests slip through.
+I also develop tools to manage this risk directly, from theoretical models of propagule pressure to environmental DNA methods for early detection of invasive insects and pathogens before they establish."
 layout: single
 show_post_thumbnail: true
 title: Biological Invasions & Biosecurity